New York joins California in locking down against the virus

-New York state joined California on Friday in ordering nearly all residents to stay home, as governors watched with growing alarm as southern Europe buckled under the strain of the coronavirus outbreak.
+New York state moved to join California on Friday in ordering nearly all residents to stay in their homes, as governors undertook their most sweeping efforts yet to contain the coronavirus and fend off the kind of onslaught that has caused southern Europe to buckle.

-“We’re going to close the valve, because the rate of increase in the number of cases portends a total overwhelming of our hospital system,” New York Gov. Andrew Cuomo said as cases in the state climbed to more than 7,000.
+“No, this is not life as usual,” New York Gov. Andrew Cuomo said as the death toll in the U.S. topped 200, with at least 35 in his state.
+“Accept it and realize it and deal with it.”

-Cuomo said is he directing all workers in nonessential businesses to stay home and banning gatherings statewide.
-The move came after California, the nation’s most populous state, with some 40 million people, all but confined its population in the biggest lockdown in the U.S.
+Cuomo said that starting Sunday, all workers in nonessential businesses must stay home as much as possible, and all gatherings of any size will be banned in the state of over 19 million people.
+He acted after California all but confined its 40 million residents Friday in the biggest lockdown in the nation.

+Both states made exceptions for vital jobs and errands, such as grocery shopping, as well as exercise.

-The increasingly drastic measures in the U.S. came as gasping patients filled the wards of hospitals in Spain and Italy, and the global death toll surpassed 10,000, with the virus still multiplying and gaining footholds in new corners of the world.
+The increasingly drastic measures in the U.S. came as gasping patients filled the wards of hospitals in Spain and Italy, and the global death toll surpassed 11,000, with the virus gaining footholds in new corners of the world.

+Italy, the hardest-hit country in Europe, reported 627 new deaths Friday, its biggest day-to-day rise since the outbreak began, and said new cases also shot up.
+Italy now has seen over 4,000 deaths — more even than China — and 47,000 infections.
+The soaring numbers came despite a nationwide lockdown.

+As promised earlier in the week, President Donald Trump officially invoked emergency wartime authority to try to speed production of such equipment.

+But while the government has vowed to fix the botched roll-out of widespread virus testing, laboratories reported serious shortages of test supplies such as swabs and chemical components.

-Countries frantically prepared for an onslaught of patients in the coming weeks.
+Countries frantically prepared for a deluge of patients in the coming weeks.

 In Britain, the government asked 65,000 retired nurses and doctors to return to work.
 A convention center and hotels in Madrid were being turned into field hospitals for nearly 10,000 patients.
 France’s military worked to build a makeshift medical center in the hard-hit town of Mulhouse.
 The U.S. readied military hospitals for civilian use, and more than 4,000 National Guard members were deployed in 31 states to help distribute food, scrub down surfaces and help in other ways.

-The Trump administration warned Americans abroad to return home or risk spending an “indefinite” period away.
-And the income tax filing deadline was moved from April 15 to July 15.
+Trump also announced the closing of the Mexican border to most travel but not trade.
+That brings it in line with the restrictions on the Canadian border earlier this week.
+The income tax filing deadline was also moved from April 15 to July 15.

-“We’re about to enter into a new way of living here in Los Angeles,” Mayor Eric Garcetti said as California went into lockdown, with people told venture outside only for essential jobs or errands and some exercise.
+“We’re about to enter into a new way of living here in Los Angeles,” Mayor Eric Garcetti said as California went into lockdown.
 “What we do and how we do it and if we get this right will determine how long this crisis lasts.”

+On Friday morning, the streets of downtown Los Angeles were quiet but not desolate.
+Residents walked their dogs or jogged, while some homeless people slept.
+Cars drove along Figueroa Street, but the usual traffic jams were gone.

+Scott Sorensen, who was walking his boxer, Chewie, said he is limiting how much attention he pays to the news so that he is not overwhelmed.

+“I remember my great-grandmother describing the Depression,” said Sorenson, 50.
+“I’m trying to keep it in focus.”

-The virus has stuck at the very identities of many countries: closing down cafes, restaurants and boulevard life in France, ending la dolce vita in Italy, forcing the cancellation of the ceremonial changing of the guard at England’s Buckingham Palace and wrecking sales of tulips in Holland.
+The virus has struck at the very identities of many countries: closing down cafes, restaurants and boulevard life in France, ending la dolce vita in Italy, shutting down England’s pubs and the ceremonial changing of the guard at Buckingham Palace, wrecking sales of tulips in Holland and shuttering the Statue of Liberty in the U.S.

+Governments are trying to balance locking down residents with the need to keep food, medicine and other essentials flowing.

+In Britain, the category of vital workers includes doctors, nurses and paramedics — and also vicars, truckers, garbage collectors and journalists.
+In New York, people venturing outside will have to stay at least 6 feet apart.
+And while they will be free to go out to get some exercise to keep their sanity, there will be no “playing basketball with five other people,” Cuomo said.

+“These provisions will be enforced,” the governor said.
+“These are not helpful hints.”

-In Bergamo, the epicenter of the outbreak in Italy, cemeteries were overwhelmed.
+In Bergamo, the epicenter of the Italian outbreak, cemeteries were overwhelmed.
 Patients at the city’s main hospital lined up in a narrow ward, struggling for breath as doctors and nurses moved swiftly from one beeping machine to the next.

 “When the virus arrived here, there was no containment and it spread through the valleys very quickly. … Some said it was the normal flu.
-We doctors knew it was not,” said Dr. Luca Lorini, head of intensive care at the hospital, where nearly 500 beds were dedicated to people suffering severe symptoms of the virus.
-Eighty of the patients were in intensive care.
+We doctors knew it was not,” said Dr. Luca Lorini, head of intensive care at the hospital, where nearly 500 beds were dedicated to people suffering severe virus symptoms.
+Eighty patients were in intensive care.

 In the Italian farm town of Fondi, home to a wholesale produce market serving Rome and Naples, a new ordinance banned all but essential people from entering or leaving after 40 elderly residents became infected.